Deploying mytoken with docker swarm¶

 First start¶

-file is not used if we start the docker swarm stack normally.
+Unfortunately, the just updated .env file is not used if we start the docker swarm stack normally.

-So we will create the resulting compose file from the .env
+So we will create the resulting compose file from the .env file and the docker-swarm.yaml file using docker-compose.

-Run docker-compose -f docker-swarm.yaml config > $MYTOKEN_DOCKER_DIR/docker-compose.yaml
+Run docker-compose -f docker-swarm.yaml config > $MYTOKEN_DOCKER_DIR/docker-compose.yaml from inside the

 docker dir.
-Then the created compose file can be passed to docker when deploying the stack (-c /path/to/file
+Then the created compose file can be passed to docker when deploying the stack (-c /path/to/file).

 Alternatively, everything can be done in a single command: